-To succeed in an increasingly diverse and interdependent business environment, business and community leaders must possess cultural competencies.
+To succeed in an increasingly diverse and interdependent business environment, business and community leaders must possess cultural competency.
 Tippie College of Business students are encouraged to develop multicultural skills through study abroad and advanced foreign language study.
 Consider the possibility of studying marketing in Thailand, or economics and development issues in Ghana.
-Studying overseas lets you take classes you would probably never be able to take here at home, and you may gain perspectives unimagined in the U.S. classroom.
+Studying overseas lets you take classes you would probably never be able to take here at home, and you may gain perspectives that are unimaginable in the U.S. classroom.

 “On any given day last year, Tippie College of Business students were managing accounts in a London advertising agency, meeting with corporate executives in Greece, or immersing themselves in the emerging markets of mainland China.”